By Lesley Scott, Founder

 eyes to some of the animal exploitation that I had maybe found easier to ignore.

-volunteer at an American-run shelter on the outskirts of Beijing.
+Off I went to volunteer at a shelter on the outskirts of Beijing.
 By God did I have my eyes opened but did I also feel that I had made a small difference?
 Definitely!

 I decided to return to China the following year but this time to a shelter in Northern China.